 “Instead, FMC developed Command 3ME version which had much lower volatility.
 Essentially, it allowed for clomazone, or Command 3ME, to be effectively used in rice.
 Today, clomazone is a standard -- approximately 95 percent of Arkansas’ rice acres receive a clomazone application at, or near, planting.
 For the past several years, that meant spraying Command 3ME.”

 Now that the patent has expired, there are multiple producers of generic clomazone.
 “With recent increases in off-target movement, FMC had some third-party research conducted to determine if the generic clomazone formulations were comparable to Command 3ME in volatility.
 That research determined the generics were more volatile than Command 3ME, even though all clomazone products available in rice today are micro-encapsulated.
 These findings led to the speculation that not all micro-encapsulations are comparable or produced in a similar manner.”

-John Hayden, a PhD chemist with the University of Arkansas, worked with Norsworthy “to test Civic, Willowood Clomazone, and Command 3ME products relative to the older clomazone 4EC formulation.
+John Hatten, a PhD chemist with the University of Arkansas, worked with Norsworthy “to test Civic, Willowood Clomazone, and Command 3ME products relative to the older clomazone 4EC formulation.
 The findings were very comparable to FMC’s third-party results: Civic and Willowood were several orders of magnitude more volatile than Command 3ME, although less volatile than the 4EC formulation.”